soygul/android-docker/README.md

 Based on Ubuntu LTS for maximum compatiblity.

 ## Building
-Following commands assume that your project source code is at `/src` directory of this repo, and your project's Gradle wrapper executable is located at `/src/gradlew`.
+Following commands assume that your project source code is at `/docker` directory of this repo, and your project's Gradle wrapper executable is located at `/build/gradlew`.

 Build the Docker image first:

 ```
-docker build -f build/Dockerfile -t android-docker .
+docker build -f docker/Dockerfile -t android-docker .
 ```

 Now build the Android project using Gradle wrapper:

 ```
-docker run -it --rm -v $(pwd)/src:/root/build android-docker ./gradlew build
+docker run -it --rm -v $(pwd)/build:/root/build android-docker ./gradlew build
 ```

 After a successful build, all build artficats will be in their respective locations as if you built the project natively on your computer.

 ## Android SDK/NDK and Build Tools Versions
 By default, this image uses the latest version of Android SDK/NDK and Android Build Tools.
-If you need a different versions, change them accordingly in the `Dockerfile` and rebuild the image using the commands given above.
+If you need a different versions, change them accordingly in the [Dockerfile](docker/Dockerfile) and rebuild the image using the commands given above.

 ## Testing
 It's best to use a device farm to test your app on real devices, i.e. [Firebase Test Lab](https://firebase.google.com/docs/test-lab)